wheelercj/til/content/posts/publishing-go-packages.md

 There are many ways you can share Go code and applications.
 Here are a few.

-## publishing to the Go package index (pkg.go.dev)
+## publishing to the Go package index ([pkg.go.dev](https://pkg.go.dev/))

-This allows anyone with Go installed to download your package with `go get` or `go install`. `go get` is for getting code, and `go install` is for installing executables (more details on that in [the Go docs](https://go.dev/doc/go-get-install-deprecation) and [this Stack Overflow discussion](https://stackoverflow.com/questions/24878737/what-is-the-difference-between-go-get-and-go-install)).
+This allows anyone with Go installed to download your package with `go get` or `go install`. `go get` is for getting code, and `go install` is for installing executables.
+More details on those commands are in [the Go docs](https://go.dev/doc/go-get-install-deprecation) and [this Stack Overflow discussion](https://stackoverflow.com/questions/24878737/what-is-the-difference-between-go-get-and-go-install).

 Here are the official docs on publishing to pkg.go.dev: